jmattaa/laser/README.md

 </div>

 **lsr** basically `ls` but with colorization and sorting for better readability.
-It offers advanced filtering options, making it easy to locate specific files and folders. (with grep you'll find exactly what you need) It can even display the directory contents in a tree-like structure!
+It offers filtering options, making it easy to locate specific files and folders (with grep you'll find exactly what you need) It can even display the directory contents in a tree-like structure!

 ## Installation